freeCodeCamp/freeCodeCamp/guide/english/linux/basic-linux-commands/index.md

  1. **cd** - change directory
 - cd followed by a directory or file path will take you inside that directory(folder).
+- use `cd ..` to navigate the containing directory

  2. **ls** - list command
 - Type `ls` and the contents of the current directory will be displayed.